Tolles Career & Technical Center offers a variety of short term classes to enhance your job skills.

 To explore more information about a career in Dental Assisting, go to the U.S. Department of Labor's ONET site.

-To explore more information about a career as a Pharmacy Technician, go to the U.S. Department of Labor's ONET site.
+To explore more information about a career as a Clinical Medical Assistant, go to the U.S. Department of Labor's ONET site.

-To explore more information about a career as a Physical Therapy Aide, go to the U.S. Department of Labor's ONET site.
+To explore more information about a career as a Medical Administrative Assistnt, go to the U.S. Department of Labor's ONET site.